Ne0re0/Notes/README.md

-# Cybersecurity Learning Notes
+# Cyber-security Learning Notes

-This repository contains a collection of notes from my cybersecurity learning routine, and I don't want to lose them.
+This repository contains a collection of notes from my cyber-security learning routine, and I don't want to lose them.

 **Note:** Don't take this repository too seriously 😄